Moderna eyes COVID booster by August, not clear yet if Omicron-specific needed

 Bancel also confirmed that under the best-case scenario Moderna would have ready by August 2023 a so-called pan-vaccine which would protect simultaneously against COVID-19, flu and other respiratory diseases.

-He added that pricing for this vaccine under development would be "very similar" to that applied to the current vaccine.
+He added that pricing for this vaccine under development would be "very similar" to that applied to the current high-dose flu vaccine.

-Moderna charges different prices for different regions of the world with a range between $15 and $37, according to UNICEF, a United Nations agency involved in the distribution of vaccines to poorer nations.

 BOOSTING SALES IN EUROPE